nix-community/vscode-nix-ide/README.md

 ### Custom Formatter

 It can be changed by setting `nix.formatterPath` to any command which can accept file contents on stdin and return formatted text on stdout.

+> [!IMPORTANT]
-If you are using an LSP server, then this configuration is not used.
+> If you are using the above LSP plugin setting, then this configuration is not used.

 ```json5
 {